erasmus-without-paper/ewp-specs-architecture/README.md

 details).
 This list will often contain just one or two domain entries, but it MAY also contain an unlimited number **self-signed** certificates.

-This setup has some advantages:
+This setup has the following advantages:

  * During development stages, it allows developers to generate their own certificates and install them in their browsers for debugging purposes.